cs480x-22c/a1-ghd3/README.md

 ---
 I made a polygon and chose to decrease the opacity when you hover over it, like the line.
 When you click on the polygon it will rotate 90 degrees clockwise around a center point.
 The number of clicks appears the same as the others.

+Path
+---
+I created a path that runs in between the different shapes.

 Technical Achievement Description
 ---
 - I made the objects interactive by changing color, increasing stroke-width, or rotating when you click on them.